htcondor/htcondor/docs/man-pages/condor_submit.rst

 POLICY COMMANDS :index:`max_retries<single: max_retries; submit commands>`

+ allowed_job_duration = <integer>
+    The number of seconds for which this job may run after activating a claim.
+(This is the duration that HTCondor uses to determine user priorities.)
+Jobs which exceed their allowed duration will be put on hold.

  max_retries = <integer>
     The maximum number of retries allowed for this job (must be non-negative).
 If the job fails (does not exit with the